A new member of the crew

 Published on 21 May 2026

 Officially, at Skimate, we have five dogs and two humans.
 Since Tuesday evening, we also have a canoe.
+Red.

-We chose it from [Oskar, at Canoe Adventure North](https://canoeadventure.nu/) — the only specialized canoe shop in Norrbotten, at Kängsön near Råneå, an hour and a half from us.
+We chose it from Oskar, at Canoe Adventure North — the only specialised canoe shop in Norrbotten, at Kängsön near Råneå, an hour and a half from us.
 Oskar has been doing this since 2002, he knows everything that floats north of the 65th parallel, and we asked him for advice.
 He delivered the canoe himself.
 At 11 p.m.